Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/10-educator-pipeline/program-diversity/mapping-guidance.md

 This data may all be stored in the Student Information System (SIS), but may also be in different source systems.

-## How to get Data into Ed-Fi
+## How to get Data into the Ed-Fi API

-### Procure the data (or sample data)
+### Procure the Data (or Sample Data)

 Having the data in hand is generally the best way to get a feel for the type of mapping and manipulation work that needs to be completed to load the data into Ed-Fi.
 Since sharing agreements can slow this process, having a set of de-identified sample data that matches the structure of the final output works just as well.
 Knowing what data will be in what files and the names of fields allow for mapping to begin even if real data is not available.

-### Map fields
+### Map Fields

 Now that the data (or sample data) has been provided, you can start the mapping process.
 There are a number of tools for mapping data, including a [Google Sheets workbook](https://docs.google.com/spreadsheets/d/1eAb3-XQgIrNkyEsSHYik8HNDvv85MRdq66CY7Cu27uw/edit#gid=1865042024) specifically tailored to work with the Starter Kits.
 We will be using the workbook for examples and descriptions below.

-### Map descriptor values
+### Map Descriptor Values

 Many Ed-Fi entities use enumeration values called descriptors.
 These descriptors are used to categorize data and help provide useful reporting.
 Descriptor values will need to be mapped from the source data into values in Ed-Fi.
 In most cases new descriptor values can be added if the default ones provided by Ed-Fi are not sufficient.
 In cases where the EPP doesn't have data for a descriptor value, it can be statically set on import of the data.
-Both MappingEdu and the mapping workbook offer descriptor values for any given entity.
+The mapping workbook offers descriptor values for any given entity.
 General guidance for descriptors can be found [here](/reference/data-exchange/technical-articles/descriptor-guidance).

 ### Determine Mapping Logic